Applicants

 The details of the job description are negotiated between the Fellow, PPF faculty and the job site supervisor/representative:

-• There is a minimum of 4 hours per week of un-scheduled time allotted for management and evaluation activities.
+- There is a minimum of 4 hours per week of protected time allotted for management and evaluation activities.

-• A senior staff member from the agency site serves as job supervisor, meeting with the fellow on a regular basis (minimally every 2 weeks, preferably every week)
+- A senior staff member from the agency serves as job supervisor, meeting with the fellow on a regular basis (minimally every 2 weeks, preferably every week)

-• A PPF faculty preceptor will also meet weekly with the fellow and who will be in periodic contact with the job supervisor.
+- A PPF faculty mentor will also meet weekly with the fellow and who will be in periodic contact with the job supervisor.

-• Fellows are hired by the agencies on a part time Attending position, with salary and benefits provided (usually for 3 days/ week).
-Most agencies allow for moonlighting and there is the possibility of an additional stipend from NYSPI.
+- Fellows are hired by the agencies on a part time Attending position, with salary and benefits provided (usually for 3 days/ week).
+Most agencies allow for moonlighting.
+For select job sites and dependent on the salary and position, there is the possibility of an additional stipend from NYSPI.

 Janian Medical Care (formerly PPOH) of the Center for Urban Community Services (CUCS) recruits psychiatrists to work on-site at outreach programs, shelters, drop-in centers and transitional and permanent residences for mentally ill homeless persons.